Costalegre: Drinks

 Jalisco is the center of the Mexican tequila industry.
 The areas in Jalisco that are covered in volcanic soil are utilised for the cultivation of the blue agave plant, which is used as the base for alcohols such as tequila.

 Traditional alcoholic drinks Aguamiel and Pulque are made from maguey, similar to the plants used to produce tequila.

 Along the streets of the town street vendors sell Tejuino, a cold beverage made from fermented corn.
 Tepache is also found on these places, a drink made out of the flesh and rind of the pineapple, sweetened with brown sugar and cinnamon.
 Both are slightly fermented and have a minimal alcohol content.

 Traditional food

 Dishes of Jalisco include Birria, (a spicy meat stew, made of goat, cow or iguana meat), red or white pozole, sopes, guacamole, frijoles charros, Menudo (stew made of hominy and tripe with a red chili base), torta ahogada (a Mexican sandwich "drowned" in a spicy sauce), Carne en su jugo, Enchiladas rojas y verdes, Cuachala (a chicken or pork stew), tamales, Lamb al pastor.
 The traditional Yelapa Pie is found only on Yelapa beach.
-Many kinds of fish and seafood are available in the large coastal region of Costalgre.
+Many kinds of fish and seafood are available in the large coastal region of Costalegre.